-- Your best assets: Shoulders, torso and flat stomach
+Your best assets: Shoulders and torso

 Dos and don'ts

 DO keep hems of pants, skirts and dresses wide to balance the hips.

-- DO experiment with light-colored tops and dark-colored bottoms for contrast.
+DO experiment with light-colored tops and dark-colored bottoms for contrast.

-- DO look for boat neck tops, square and cowl necklines.
+DO look for boat neck tops, square and cowl necklines.

-- DO wear strapless dresses to show off arms and even out proportions.
+DO wear strapless dresses to show off arms and even out proportions.

-- DO try styles with ruffles on top.
+DO try styles with ruffles on top.

 DO wear jackets that hit right above the waist.

 DO opt for pointy-toed shoes to elongate your legs.

 Your best asset: Your legs

-- Your fashion goals: Accentuate your lower body while softening your shoulders and upper body.
+Your fashion goals: Accentuate your lower body while softening your shoulders and upper body.

 Dos and don'ts

-- DO wear bright colors on bottom.
+DO wear bright colors on bottom.

-- DO wear wide-leg pants.
+DO wear wide-leg pants.

-- DO wear full skirts.
+DO wear full skirts.

-- DON'T wear spaghetti-strap tops.
+DON'T wear spaghetti-strap tops.

-- DON'T wear boat neckline tops.
+DON'T wear boat neckline tops.

-- DO experiment with high-waisted styles.
+DO experiment with high-waisted styles.

 DO look for clothes that create the illusion of a waist.

 Rectangle-shaped celebs: Natalie Portman, Cameron Diaz, Kate Hudson, Hilary Swank

-- Your best assets: Your arms and legs — and you don't have to minimize any body features.
+Your best assets: Your arms and legs

 Your fashion goals: Create curves and show off slender legs and arms.